-The second paragraph of Idaho Code Section 42-233b uses language that, out of context, might be twisted to provide arguable authority to the Director to manage a GWMA that includes tributary ground water basins.
-The language states:
+The second paragraph of Idaho Code Section 42-233b uses language that, out of

 When a ground water management area is designated by the director of the department of water resources, or at any time thereafter during the existence of the designation, the director may approve a ground water management plan for the area.
 The ground water management plan shall provide for managing the effects of ground water withdrawals on the aquifer from which withdrawals are made and on any other hydraulically connected sources of water.